Frequently Asked Questions

 Q: Do you have any in-person appointments?

-Due to the pandemic circumstances, I am currently focusing on telehealth sessions for clients based in New York and Florida.
+We are currently only meeting for sessions through telehealth for clients based in New York and Florida.

 Q: What kind of art materials are required?